Freed Nigerian women tell of horror of Boko Haram captivity

 The Nigerian army rescued hundreds of women and children last week from the Islamist fighters in northern Nigeria's Sambisa Forest in a major operation that has turned international attention to the plight of hostages.

-After days on the road in pickup trucks, hundreds were released on Sunday into the care of authorities at a refugee camp in the eastern town of Yola, to be fed and treated for injuries.
-They spoke to reporters for the first time.
+After days on the road in pickup trucks, hundreds were released on Sunday into the care of authorities at a refugee camp in the eastern town of Yola to be fed and treated for injuries.
+They have been able to speak to reporters for the first time.

-"They didn't allow us to move an inch," said one of the freed women, Asabe Umaru, describing her captivity.
+"They didn't allow us to move an inch," said one of the freed women, Asabe Umaru, describing her captivity in the forest.
 "If you needed the toilet, they followed you.
 We were kept in one place.
 We were under bondage.

 "We thank God to be alive today.
 We thank the Nigerian army for saving our lives," she added.

-Nearly 700 kidnap victims have been freed from the Islamist group's forest stronghold since Tuesday, with the latest group of 234 women and children liberated on Friday.
+Nearly 700 kidnap victims were freed from the Islamist group's forest stronghold since Tuesday, with the latest group of 234 women and children liberated on Friday.

 "When we saw the soldiers we raised our hands and shouted for help.
 Boko Haram who were guarding us started stoning us so we would follow them to another hideout, but we refused because we were sure the soldiers would rescue us," Umaru, a 24 year-old mother of two, told Reuters.